adonisjs/v5-docs/content/reference/validator/rules/trim.md

-The `trim` is sanitization rule to trim all the whitespaces from the left and the trim of the string.
+The `trim` is sanitization rule to trim all the whitespace from the left and the right of the string.

 ```ts
 import { schema, rules } from '@ioc:Adonis/Core/Validator'